 The skepticism is understandable, but we'd question how beneficial it is to.
 This skepticism originates in belief systems you have bought into throughout your life.
 Belief systems that you accept as self-evident, but upon deeper review, could be holding you back from your ideal life.

 Debunking these non-beneficial belief systems and myths can set you free to pursue the career and life you wanted for yourself before you decided to become a lawyer.
 In short, you have options.
 There is hope.
 There is opportunity out there.
-For example, at Leave Law Behind, we have identified and curated over 112 "alternative" jobs that align with and call for your "lawyer" skills and strengths.
-Over ONE HUNDRED "non-law" jobs for lawyers like you looking to leave the law.
+For example, at Leave Law Behind, we have identified and curated over 300 "alternative" jobs that align with and call for your "lawyer" skills and strengths.
+Over THREE HUNDRED "non-law" jobs for lawyers like you looking to leave the law.

 And these are not fluffy, pie-in-the-sky, not-really-attainable, need-to-go-back-to-school-to-get-a-degree jobs like "computer engineer" or "data scientist" or "forest ranger."
 These are real-world jobs we have identified, which you have the background and experience to apply for now (more on that below).

 Before we dive into how your "lawyer" skills can fit these careers, let's first take a moment to uncover and become very clear on the REAL reason why you are unhappy practicing law.

 Have you ever loathed being an attorney so much that you said out loud or to yourself:

 "My anxiety level is through the roof!"

 "I am not cut out to practice law!"